beyarkay/masters-thesis/src/03_lit_review.md

 \end{figure}

 In 2011, Halperin \emph{et~al.} published a tool
 \citep{halperinToolReleaseGathering2011} which provided a detailed picture of the wireless channel conditions using CSI information.
 The release of this tool made apparent the level of detail available in CSI and how that information changes with changes to the environment.
-Adib and Katabi first applied the data available in CSI to recognise human gestures \citep{adibSeeWallsWiFi2013} and were followed by papers investigating many diverse applications such as breathing detection \footnote{\cite{liuWiSleepContactlessSleep2014, wangHumanRespirationDetection2016, wuNonInvasiveDetectionMoving2015}}, sign language recognition
+Adib and Katabi first applied the data available in CSI to recognise human gestures \citep{adibSeeWallsWiFi2013} and were followed by papers investigating many diverse applications such as breathing detection \footnote{\cite{liuWiSleepContactlessSleep2014, wangHumanRespirationDetection2016, wuNonInvasiveDetectionMoving2015}}, sign language recognition \citep{liWiFingerTalkYour2016}, fall detection
+\footnote{\cite{wangRTFallRealTimeContactless2017,
-\citep{liWiFingerTalkYour2016}, fall detection \footnote{\cite{wangRTFallRealTimeContactless2017, wangWiFallDeviceFreeFall2017}}, distinguishing different people from one another based on their movement or gait \footnote{\cite{wangGaitRecognitionUsing2016, zengWiWhoWiFiBasedPerson2016, zhangWiFiIDHumanIdentification2016}}, keystroke and password inference \footnote{\cite{aliRecognizingKeystrokesUsing2017, liWhenCSIMeets2016, shenWiPassCSIbasedKeystroke2020}}, sleep detection
+wangWiFallDeviceFreeFall2017}}, distinguishing different people from one another based on their movement or gait \footnote{\cite{
+wangGaitRecognitionUsing2016, zengWiWhoWiFiBasedPerson2016,
+zhangWiFiIDHumanIdentification2016}}, keystroke and password inference
+\footnote{\cite{aliRecognizingKeystrokesUsing2017, liWhenCSIMeets2016,
+shenWiPassCSIbasedKeystroke2020}}, sleep detection
-\citep{liuWiSleepContactlessSleep2014}, speech recognition \citep{wangWeCanHear2014}, and
+\citep{liuWiSleepContactlessSleep2014}, speech recognition
-the monitoring of vital signs \citep{liuTrackingVitalSigns2015}.
+\citep{wangWeCanHear2014}, and the monitoring of vital signs
+\citep{liuTrackingVitalSigns2015}.

 The applications of vision-based gesture recognition have been less varied, with an emphasis on sign language \footnote{\cite{avolaExploitingRecurrentNeural2019, bhagatIndianSignLanguage2019, binhRealTimeHandTracking2005, bowdenLinguisticFeatureVector2004, bowdenVisionBasedInterpretation2003, chenHandGestureRecognition2003, elbadawyArabicSignLanguage2017, ghotkarDynamicHandGesture2016, hurrooSignLanguageRecognition2020, jiehuangSignLanguageRecognition2015, kadirMinimalTrainingLarge2004, liang3DConvolutionalNeural2018, ming-hsuanyangRecognizingHandGesture1999, nelIntegratedSignLanguage2013, sahooRealTimeHandGesture2022, sharmaASL3DCNNAmericanSign2021, starnerRealtimeAmericanSign1995, starnerRealtimeAmericanSign1998, starnerVisualRecognitionAmerican1995, zhangVisionbasedSignLanguage2004}}.
 Other applications have included